The Emergence of Fads in a Changing World: Analysis

-This section provides a detailed analysis of the dynamics of the public likelihood in different regions, which will facilitate our analysis in the next section.
+\subsubsection{Cascade Region}

-\subsection{Cascade region}
+It is well-known that in this model, if the state is fixed ($\eps=0$), an information cascade will be triggered and, once triggered, will last indefinitely.
+This is because once the agent's public belief enters the cascade region, it remains there, as all subsequent agents face the same problem as the initial agent who started the cascade \citep{banerjee1992simple, BichHirshWelch:92}.
+Since signals are binary and imperfectly informative, the resulting cascade is formed based on limited information and thus can be incorrect with positive probability.\footnote{More generally, in a fixed state model with non-binary signals, whether agents eventually all choose the correct action depends on whether the private signals are unbounded or bounded.
+Our case with binary signals and $\alpha \in (1/2, 1)$ is a special case of bounded signals.}

-When the state is fixed $(\eps =0)$, it is well-known that the public likelihood stays forever at the value at which it first entered the cascade region, and an incorrect cascade can occur forever with positive probability \citep{BichHirshWelch:92,banerjee1992simple}.
-When the state is changing ($\eps>0$), however, the behavior of the public likelihood changes significantly.
-To see this, suppose that $t$ is a time at which the public likelihood enters the cascade region from the learning region.
-Although no agent's actions reveal more information about the state after time $t$, the state still evolves and switches with probability $\eps$ in every period.
-Since the process $(\theta_t)_t$ is a Markov chain, it follows from the law of total probability that the public belief updates deterministically as follows:
+However, if the state is changing $(\eps >0)$, the behavior of the agent's public belief becomes more complex.
+To see this, consider the case where the public LLR at time $t$ satisfies $\ell_t \geq |c_\alpha|$, and suppose $t$ is the time at which the public LLR first enters the cascade region from the learning region.
+In this case, agent $t$ follows the action of her immediate predecessor, so $a_{t}$ contains no additional information about $\theta_t$ beyond what $a_{t-1}$ provides.
+Meanwhile, between time $t$ and $t+1$, the state may change with probability $\eps$.
+Since $\theta_t$ follows a Markov chain, conditional on $\theta_t$, the history $h_{t}$ provides no further information about $\theta_{t+1}$.
+Thus, while $\ell_t$ remains in the cascade region, the corresponding public belief updates deterministically as follows: